Our Poster & Brochure

 The Texas Law Help website is a resource for people who do not have a lawyer.
 They have information on many topics, including:

 Texas Law Help also has a Live Chat service available through its website.
-With Live Chat, you can type messages to a lawyer who can give you information about the law and point you in the right direction.
-Live Chat is free and is available Monday through Friday from 9:00 am to 5:00 pm.
+With Live Chat, you can type messages to a lawyer or law student who can give you information about the law and point you in the right direction.
+Live Chat is free.

 Alternative Dispute Resolution/Mediation